-Blue Jays' House released from hospital
+Blue Jays' House released after overnight hospitalization

 House fell to his stomach and was face down on the mound for nearly 20 minutes while being tended to by trainers.
 House was put onto a stretcher and gave a thumbs-up to the crowd as he was placed into an ambulance.

-''I was just asking them when (the ambulance) was going to be here,'' House said. ''Could I please just get off the field.
+''I was just asking them when (the ambulance) was going to be here,'' House said. ''Could I please just get off the field?
 I just want to get out of here.
 That was the worst part, and not knowing what was going to happen to me.
-There are so many thoughts going though your mind.
-You just want to be okay and get out of there and be healthy.''
+There are so many thoughts going through your mind.
+You just want to be OK and get out of there and be healthy.''

-House will not do any activities for a few days.
+House will proceed cautiously for a few days.

 ''Then we're going to go from there,'' House said. ''They have some tests I need to do.
 Concussion protocol tests, make sure everything's normal.
 And that's going to be progress day by day.
-We're going to go as far as my body can take it.
+We're going to go as far as my body can take it.''

 House's mother was listening to game in Mississippi.

-''She was like, 'I almost had a heart attack,'' House said. ''I was on the field and I was making sure.
-'Please, can you text her or call her right now.'
-While I was laying there I heard them talking to her.
-They were like, 'He's awake right now, nothing too serious.
+''She was like, 'I almost had a heart attack,'' House said. ''I was on the field and I was making sure, 'Please, can you text her or call her right now.'
+While I was laying there, I heard them talking to her.
+They were like, 'He's awake right now.
+Nothing too serious.
 We're going to go to the hospital and we'll keep you updated.''

-Toronto's J.A Happ was hit in the head by a batted ball four years.

 DONALDSON'S DAY

 Third baseman Josh Donaldson, who injured his right calf while running sprints Feb.
-17, should make his spring training debut during the upcoming week.
+17, should make his spring training debut next week.

 Donaldson hit and took part in defensive drills with the team Saturday and said he is running at 40-to-50 percent.